dankelley/dankelley.github.io/_posts/2014-01-30-odd-topography-data.md

 if (!interactive()) dev.off()
 {% endhighlight %}

-I have attached below the results, with some hand-drawn arrows that show the odd features of which I speak.
+I have attached below the results, with some hand-drawn arrows that show some of the fault-line features in the North Pacific.
+It is amazing how a simple change of a colorscale can sometimes reveal something to the eye.

 [![graph]({{ site.url }}/assets/odd-topography-data-thumbnail.png)]({{ site.url }}/assets/odd-topography-data.png)